dfellis/queue-flow/readme.md

 This method is a variant on `map` designed to fit in well with the Node.js APIs (and other Node.js libraries).
 Each input value is passed into the provided callback, just like `map`, but if the value is an array, instead the arguments of the callback are populated by the array values (with a callback attached to the end if the callback is declared asynchronous).

-It is assumed that this callback returns its result in an array of two values (or calls the callback with two arguments), `error` and `result`, in that order.
-How `exec` behaves when an `error` value is present depends on the `onError` variable.
+If the provided callback is synchronous, it is assumed that whatever is returned is a valid result, and whatever is thrown is an error.
+If the callback is asynchronous, it is assumed that the first argument is passed to its own callback is an error value and the second argument is the correct result.

 `onError` is a "magic" variable that does one of 4 things depending on the type of value it is.
 If the variable is not defined (or is "falsy") then `exec` just ignores the bad result and continues on to the next one in the queue.
 If the variable is a `Function`, then it stops pulling values from the queue and calls the specified function.
 If it is a `string`, then it pushes the `error, value` combo into the named queue specified.
 If it is any other kind of "truthy" value, then `exec` stops execution right then and does nothing else.